 After all, for many organizations, allowing employees to work from home can prove highly beneficial.
 It can help save valuable overhead costs, which are better invested into strategic areas of the business, and also saves workers from having to commute long hours every day.
 Get home working right and businesses are onto a winner, fail to provide the right guidelines, however, and businesses will find their workforce struggling to reach the same productivity levels that they would when working in the office.

 Learning from the mistakes of the BBC dad combined with lessons on productivity, there are three key considerations for the ‘at-home’ worker:

 Working at home offers a lot more freedom than working in an office.
 Your space belongs to you, and you have total control over what you keep in your immediate area.
-An ordered stationery cupboard and filing drawer will ensure you don’t have to hunt around the house for that illusive paper clip or document, while a personal printer will make life a lot easier.
+An ordered stationery cupboard and filing drawer will ensure you don’t have to hunt around the house for that elusive paper clip or document, while a personal printer will make life a lot easier.
 Keep some personal items around your working space too; you don’t want to feel like you’ve taken your work office home with you.
-It’s important to make sure your office area has everything you need, but isn’t cluttered – especially if you take regular video calls.
+It’s important to make sure your office area has everything you need, but isn’t cluttered—especially if you take regular video calls.
 It’s best to keep the camera clear of any mess or clutter to ensure a certain level of professionalism when working from home.

-When working from home, the boundaries of work and personal life tend to blend in to one-another.
-It’s a good idea to inform your boss, your colleagues and anyone else who might be in and around the home (particularly pesky children) what your working hours are.
-Sometimes establishing those time-related boundaries by adding them in to your calendar, or perhaps setting an alarm to alert you when your allotted work hours are up.
+When working from home, the boundaries of work and personal life tend to blend in to one another.
+It’s a good idea to inform your boss, your colleagues, and anyone else who might be in and around the home (particularly pesky children) what your working hours are.
+Sometimes establishing those time-related boundaries by adding them into your calendar, or perhaps setting an alarm to alert you when your allotted work hours are up.

 Additionally, closing down any urgent email conversations and taking half an hour at the close of each day to set up priorities for the next will help to compartmentalize work from your personal time.